6 videos to kickstart your career as an AR creator

-First the obsession hits when you try AR for yourself; next, you’re waking up in the middle of the night to jot down another idea you just had for an AR experience.
+First the obsession hits when you try AR for yourself; next, you’re waking up in the middle of the night to jot down another idea you just had for how to create an augmented reality app.
 The rest, as they say, is history (well, the future, really).
 You’re an AR creator.

 Whether you’re just starting out or have built something already – if you’re looking to start your career as an AR Creator or AR Developer, check out our top pick of videos from around the web that we wish we watched when we first started…

-They have easy-to-use templates for face and world lenses, there’s already a great community of creators from all over the world on there and what’s more, they’re completely free.
-So, if you can’t quite afford to splash out on Adobe’s Project Aero, it’s probably the best place to hone your craft and get your creations out there.
-Here’s a great overview on how to get started.
+They have easy-to-use templates for face and world lenses, there’s already a great community of creators from all over the world on there and they’re completely free.
+So, if you can’t quite afford to splash out on Adobe’s Project Aero, it’s the best

 Speaking at the ‘AR in Action’ Conference, Sarah Downey takes us through a massive list of use cases for AR in a variety of different fields.
-From facial recognition and detection to custom workouts synced to your heart rate, Sarah successfully communicates the undeniable potential of AR, far beyond what many understand it to be.
+Sarah successfully communicates the undeniable potential of AR, past what many understand it as; from facial recognition and detection to custom workouts synced to your heart rate.

 For you, this video is a great starting point for ideas.
-Sarah identifies challenges within each field and tells the audience how AR can be used to solve that and you can do the same.
+Sarah identifies challenges within each field and tells the audience how AR can solve that and you can do the same.
 Challenge: Take on of Sarah’s use cases as a brief and use them to learn how to create an augmented reality app

 4. Meet Project Aero

 It wasn’t going to take long before Adobe developed something incredible for AR Creators and here it is.
 Project Aero is – in Adobe’s words – “A new augmented reality authoring tool and multi-platform system that will enable creatives to design immersive content that blurs the lines between the physical and digital worlds”.
-It’s not yet available to everyone (just a select few AR studios around the world) but you can sign up for early access on the Aero website
+It’s not yet available to everyone (only a few AR studios around the world) but you can sign up for early access on the Aero website.

 The video is part-launch, part-invitation to their exhibition ‘Festival of the Impossible’ which took place in San Francisco last year.
-Alone, the video isn’t going to teach you much, to be fair, but it’s bound to get you excited about making those ideas of yours come to life.
+Alone, the video isn’t going to teach you much, but it’s bound to get you excited about making ideas of yours come to life.

 Speaking at Apple’s WWDC (Worldwide Developers Conference), Grant Paul from the Human Interface team and Omar Khan from Product Development at Apple, give an in-depth insight into how to create an augmented reality app or an AR experience that are realistic, highly immersive and incredibly engaging for the user.
 They also touch on making your AR content look great, and teaching users how to interact and engage with both the digital and real-life elements of the AR experience.